vuepress-theme-hope/vuepress-theme-hope/docs/copyright2/src/guide.md

 This plugin is disabled globally by default, you need to manually enable it by setting `copy: true` in page frontmatter.
 Of course, you can set `global: true` in the plugin options to make it globally enabled, and set `copy: false` in page frontmatter to disable it.

-To avoid disturbing visitors, copyright information will be appended only when the length of content copied by the user is not less than `100`.
-If you want to change this threshold, please set `triggerLength`, and this option supports being overridden via `copy.triggerLength` in page frontmatter.
+To avoid disturbing visitors, copyright information will be appended only when the length of content copied by the user is greater than 100.
+If you want to change this threshold, please set `triggerLength`, and this option can be overridden via `copy.triggerLength` in page frontmatter.

-If you want to prohibit users from copying long content, you can set `maxLength`, and this option supports being overridden via `copy.maxLength` in page frontmatter.
+If you want to prohibit users from copying long content, you can set `maxLength` to customize this limit, and this option can be overridden via `copy.maxLength` in page frontmatter.

 ## Disable Copy and Selection